Drug resistance: Mechanisms of Acquired Drug Resistance

+Clustered regularly interspaced short palindromic repeats (CRISPR) and associated Cas proteins constitute an adaptive immune system in bacteria and archaea, providing resistance against invading genetic elements such as bacteriophages and plasmids.
+CRISPR-mediated immunity can indirectly influence antimicrobial resistance evolution by limiting the acquisition of resistance genes carried on mobile genetic elements.
+However, under selective pressure, CRISPR systems can also evolve rapidly, facilitating adaptive responses to environmental stressors, including antibiotic exposure.
+Experimental and genomic studies indicate that CRISPR dynamics shape microbial population structure and modulate resistance evolution by balancing genome defense with horizontal gene acquisition.

 Metabolic cost

 Biological cost is a measure of the increased energy metabolism required to achieve a function.

 Drug resistance has a high metabolic price in pathogens for which this concept is relevant (bacteria, endoparasites, and tumor cells.)
 In viruses, an equivalent "cost" is genomic complexity.
 The high metabolic cost means that, in the absence of antibiotics, a resistant pathogen will have decreased evolutionary fitness as compared to susceptible pathogens.
 This is one of the reasons drug resistance adaptations are rarely seen in environments where antibiotics are absent.
 However, in the presence of antibiotics, the survival advantage conferred off-sets the high metabolic cost and allows resistant strains to proliferate.

 Treatment

 In humans, the gene ABCB1 encodes MDR1(p-glycoprotein) which is a key transporter of medications on the cellular level.
 If MDR1 is overexpressed, drug resistance increases.
 Therefore, ABCB1 levels can be monitored.
 In patients with high levels of ABCB1 expression, the use of secondary treatments, like metformin, have been used in conjunction with the primary drug treatment with some success.

 For antibiotic resistance, which represents a widespread problem nowadays, drugs designed to block the mechanisms of bacterial antibiotic resistance are used.
 For example, bacterial resistance against beta-lactam antibiotics (such as penicillin and cephalosporins) can be circumvented by using antibiotics such as nafcillin that are not susceptible to destruction by certain beta-lactamases (the group of enzymes responsible for breaking down beta-lactams).
 Beta-lactam bacterial resistance can also be dealt with by administering beta-lactam antibiotics with drugs that block beta-lactamases such as clavulanic acid so that the antibiotics can work without getting destroyed by the bacteria first.
 Researchers have recognized the need for new drugs that inhibit bacterial efflux pumps, which cause resistance to multiple antibiotics such as beta-lactams, quinolones, chloramphenicol, and trimethoprim by sending molecules of those antibiotics out of the bacterial cell.
 Sometimes a combination of different classes of antibiotics may be used synergistically; that is, they work together to effectively fight bacteria that may be resistant to one of the antibiotics alone.

 Destruction of the resistant bacteria can also be achieved by phage therapy, in which a specific bacteriophage (virus that kills bacteria) is used.